 Conclusion

 These are just a few ways to pass variables between pipelines in Azure DevOps.
-The best way to pass variables between pipelines will depend on your specific needs and requirements.
+The best way to pass variables between pipelines depends on your needs and requirements.